THE CATTLE

 The Milking Parlour

 The herringbone milking parlour holds 30 cows at a time with 15 on each side.
-Peter , Dave or Emma milk from 4.30am and work alternate weekends.
-While Peter ,Dave or Emma milk again from 3.00pm.
-It takes around 3.5 hours to milk all the cows plus 30 minutes to clear up and take buckets of milk to feed the young calves.
+Milking starts from 4.30am and again at 3.00pm.
+It takes around 3.5 hours to milk all the cows in each milking session plus 30 minutes to clear up, during milking the calves are fed.

 The Milk Tank